/portfolio/[reservationId]).

 Kubernetes or Slurm

-cluster across your reserved GPU nodes from the Clusters page.
+cluster across your reserved GPU nodes from the Orchestration page.

 Prerequisites

-Before you can configure an access mode for a reservation, the following must be true:- The bid has been promoted to a confirmed reservation, and the reservation is visible in your portfolio.
+Before you can configure an access mode for a reservation, the following must be true:- The bid has been promoted to a confirmed reservation, and the reservation is visible in My GPUs.

 - Checkout and payment for the reservation are complete.
 Access cannot be launched or changed on a reservation with outstanding payment.